Select your local site for products and services by region

 Fixed income

 This material is provided for informational purposes only and should not be construed as investment advice.
-The views and opinions contained herein reflect the subjective judgments and assumptions of the authors only and do not necessarily reflect the views of Natixis Investment Managers, or any of its affiliates.
-The views and opinions expressed are as of February 8, 2024, and may change based on market and other conditions.
+The views and opinions contained herein reflect the subjective judgments and assumptions of the authors only and do not necessarily reflect the views of Natixis Investment Managers or any of its affiliates.
+The views and opinions expressed are as of July 22, 2024, and may change based on market and other conditions.
 There can be no assurance that developments will transpire as forecasted, and actual results may vary.

 All investing involves risk, including the risk of loss.
 Investment risk exists with equity, fixed income, and alternative investments.
 There is no assurance that any investment will meet its performance objectives or that losses will be avoided.
 Investors should fully understand the risks associated with any investment prior to investing.